vladhalaburda/RPCSLabs/README.md

-This is the Lab of RCPS
+This is the Lab of RCPS from the GIT tutorial